Top Ryde City: 20th Century

 The centre was the dream of Peter Benjamin from the retailing family who opened A.J.
 Benjamin's in the suburb of Chatswood.
-Benjamin had travelled to the US in 1953 where he visited about 20 shopping centres in the new American style and met up with friend Peter Yeoman who was completing postgraduate studies in Detroit on the subject of American shopping centres.
+Benjamin had travelled to the United States in 1953 where he visited about 20 shopping centres in the new American style and met up with friend Peter Yeoman who was completing postgraduate studies in Detroit on the subject of American shopping centres.
 Together they devised a design for such a shopping centre in Sydney.
 Yeoman came up with the idea of the apricot brick and the windowless building with vertical divisions, while Benjamin sketched the layout for retailing.

 Top Ryde was anchored by Sydney-based A.J.
 Benjamin & Co department store, Franklins supermarket, a chain variety store and 45 other shops grouped around a pedestrian mall, with 400 parking spaces.
 The centre feature modern sculpture centre which was a focal point designed by artist Gordon Andrews, a personal friend of Peter Yeoman.
 Top Ryde was established with the motto "come as you are...shop in comfort" offering a new experience for the shopper who until this time would have needed to travel to Sydney or Parramatta to gain access to a major department store and such a wide range of variety shopping.

-In 1962, Top Ryde was sold to Lend Lease who undertook expansion of the centre.
+In 1962, Top Ryde was sold to Lendlease who undertook expansion of the centre.
 Woolworths was opened in 1963 in addition to the expansion of the centre which also included a variety store, several speciality shops and another 200 car parking spaces.
 The A.J.
 Benjamin store closed and was taken over by Grace Bros in 1964.
 As regional shopping centres became the focus of community activities and associated recreational activities a Ten Pin Bowling Alley opened in the 1970s known as BowlAustralia's WondABowl- Top Ryde which was rebranded in 2003 to AMF Bowling.

 The centre underwent refurbishment and redevelopment in 1986 and changed its name to Top Ryde Shopping Square.
 A new multi-storey carpark was constructed, along with new entrances, roofing of the mall area and a general upgrade.
-Venture then moved into the space vacated by Grace Brothers.
+Venture then moved into the space vacated by Grace Bros.

-Venture closed in 1991 and the centre went a minor development with the opening of a Target store and the re-organisation of the shops into service areas such as banking to the south-west of the mall and the food court which contained McDonald's on the lower concourse.
+In February 1989 Grosvenor International Australia purchased Top Ryde Shopping Centre for $42.5 million from GPT Group.

+Top Ryde Shopping Centre was listed for sale by Grosvenor International Australia with an expectation of $53 million.

-With the opening of Macquarie Centre in 1981 and the continual growth of centres such as Westfield Hornsby, Westfield Parramatta, Birkenhead Point Outlet Centre and most recently the opening Rhodes Shopping Centre in 2004 has severely affected the retail trade of Top Ryde.
-The centre lost a lot of stores including Target which closed around 2005–2006.
+With the opening of Macquarie Centre in 1981 and the continual growth of centres such as Westfield Hornsby, Westfield Parramatta, Birkenhead Point Outlet Centre and most recently the opening Rhodes Shopping Centre in 2004 severely affected the retail trade of Top Ryde.